IgniteUI/igniteui-docfx/en/components/grids_templates/state_persistence.md

 #### Restoring columns

-[`IgxGridState`]({environment:angularApiUrl}/classes/igxgridstatedirective.html) will not persist columns templates, column formatters, etc. by default.
-Restoring any of therse can be achieved with code on application level.
+[`IgxGridState`]({environment:angularApiUrl}/classes/igxgridstatedirective.html) will not persist columns templates, column formatters, etc. by default (see [`limitations`](state_persistence.md#limitations)).
+Restoring any of these can be achieved with code on application level.
 Let's show how to do this for templated columns:

 1. Define a template reference variable (in the example below it is `#activeTemplate`) and assign an event handler for the [`onColumnInit`]({environment:angularApiUrl}/classes/igxgridcomponent.html#oncolumninit) event:
 @@if (igxName === 'IgxGrid') {